grapa-dev/grapa/maintainers/DEVELOPMENT/CURRENT_STATUS.md

 - **Control Flow**: Fully implemented and working correctly across all contexts

 ### 📈 **Maturity Level**
 The project has reached a **mature, stable state** with all core language features implemented and working correctly.
-The focus has shifted from feature implementation to **performance optimization** and **adoption drivers**.
+The focus has shifted from feature implementation to **adoption drivers** and **ecosystem development**.

 ## Notes
 - Vector operations implementation is complete and functional
 - All data structure comparisons follow consistent element-by-element patterns
 - Exception handling provides a solid foundation for error management
 - **Control flow implementation is complete and working correctly across all execution contexts**
-- System is stable and ready for C++ backend optimization
+- System is stable and ready for adoption-focused development
-- Vector performance analysis provides clear optimization roadmap
+- Vector performance analysis provides clear optimization roadmap for future releases
 - Edge case testing confirms robust error handling
 - User documentation provides comprehensive guidance for performance optimization
 - Machine learning capabilities are documented and validated
 - Linear regression implementation demonstrates practical ML applications
 - **Control flow system provides solid foundation for exception handling and other advanced features with enhanced error collection in parallel methods**
-- Next major milestone: C++ backend optimization for better performance
+- Next major milestone: Dependency modernization and installation packaging